Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 This tutorial demonstrates how to set up and install the Coralogix AWS Lambda Telemetry Exporter.

-This integration is one of two options – complete and basic – for monitoring Lambda, a requirement our cutting-edge Serverless Monitoring feature.
+This integration is one of two options – complete and basic – for monitoring Lambda, a requirement of our cutting-edge Serverless Monitoring feature.

 • This tutorial demonstrates how to set up Lambda monitoring to get basic telemetry, including logs, which requires setting up the Coralogix AWS Lambda Telemetry Exporter.